JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-top-level-windows-management.md

 ## Draggable window area

-If you want to add a custom draggable title bar to the undecorated window or make the whole window draggable, you can use the `WindowDraggableArea` composable:
+To add a custom draggable title bar to the undecorated window or make the whole window draggable, you can use the `WindowDraggableArea()` composable:

 ```kotlin
 import androidx.compose.foundation.background